 As a proof of concept we will consider the following primitives: WAIT\PARENT child blocks waiting for (a "signal" from) parent WAIT\CHILD parent blocks waiting for (a "signal" from) children TELL\PARENT(pid) child "signals" parent TELL\CHILD(pid) parent "signals" child

-Note: they allow synchronization only at the parent/child border, but that is sufficient, given that the only way to create new processes is via fork.
+Note: they allow synchronization only at the parent/child border.
+But that gives all the expressivity we need, given that the only way to create new processes is fork.